pranav656/cpp-scratch/CPPLanguageSpecifics/Virtual.md

 looks up the `vptr` and calls the function pointed by the destructor entry in the `Derived` class vtable followed by the base class destructor.

+Here's the step-by-step execution of the provided code:

+`Base* b = new Derived();:`
+A Derived object is created.
+vptr of the Derived object is set to the Derived class vtable.

+`b->show();`:
+b is of type Base*, but points to a Derived object.
+The vptr points to the Derived vtable.
+The program calls Derived::show().

+`b->display();`:
+The vptr points to the Derived vtable.
+The program calls Derived::display().

+`delete b;`:
+The vptr points to the Derived vtable.
+The program calls Derived::~Derived(), followed by Base::~Base().

+By understanding the vtable and vptr mechanism, we see how C++ achieves dynamic polymorphism, enabling the correct function implementations to be called based on the actual object type at runtime.